csanadm/CoulCorrLevyIntegral/README.md

  Bose-Einstein correlation function integral calculation based on a Lévy source, incorporating the Coulomb final-state interaction.
 Most of the integrals can be performed analytically, only one, very well behaving integral remains, that is performed numerically.

 ## Description
 This package contains a calculation for quantum-statistical correlation functions, including Coulomb-correction, based on analytic results and a final numerical integration.
 For the calculation to work, the `boost` library is needed, although the numerical integral can be programmed by the user as well.
+One plotting code and the fit test requires `ROOT` (latter also `Minuit2`), and several `python` libraries are required for the `python` plotters as well.

 ## File content